Bow Size Chart & Calculator — What Size Bow Do I Need?

 ILF (International Limb Fitting) bow sizing

 ILF takedown recurves use interchangeable limbs.
 Bow length = Riser length + Limb length.
+Use the ILF bow length chart below to find your combination.

 Riser Length Short Limbs Medium Limbs Long Limbs